Abhishekn1947/Vertex-AI-Pdf-Bot/README.md

-📄 Mr.DOC: Your PDF Q&A Assistant 🚀
+📄 Mr.DOC: Your PDF Q&A Assistant (POWER TO THE USER)
 🎉 Unlike ChatGPT or Gemini, Mr.DOC allows you to upload large PDF files (up to 200MB) and reads the entire document before answering your questions.

-This capability provides more accurate and comprehensive responses.
+-> This capability provides more accurate and comprehensive responses.
+-> The main merit of this project is that it allows the user to store the data locally, and allows the user to store the data on their own big query if they want to.
+Hence ensuring data privacy and not giving the AI companies access to your data.
+-> I'm basically using their brain, but not storing the data on that brain. just using it.

 🌟 Project Overview
 "Mr.DOC" is a Streamlit-based web application that leverages Google Cloud Vertex AI to deliver a powerful Q&A system for your PDF documents.
 By simply uploading a PDF and asking questions, the system can extract relevant answers using advanced machine learning models and efficient document retrieval methods.